shivanisehrawat4/Predict-Phenotypes-from-Genotypes-using-NovGMDeep/README.md

 ## Data
 The full VCF variant files containing the structural variants data for A. thaliana samples are publicly available on European Variation Archive https://www.ebi.ac.uk/ena/browser/view/ERZ1458872?show=analyses (PRJEB38975). \
-Please use the following link to download the zipped folder for the SV CSV files containing three files 'Deletions.csv', 'Duplications.csv', and 'Inversions.csv'. \
+Please use the following link to download the zipped folder to use the CSV files directly for the structural variants data.
+The folder contains three files 'Deletions.csv', 'Duplications.csv', and 'Inversions.csv'. \
 https://drive.google.com/file/d/1iW-Hv3iYa8KJBEnoBhxz3j0jWLebC0la/view?usp=drive_link \
 The phenotype data of Flowering time of A. thaliana samples can be found in the file "FT10_arabi.csv".

 ## Usage
 1. Data Preprocessing
-> Script for selecting high quality genotypes: quality_based_selection.ipynb \
+> Script for selecting high-quality genotypes: quality_based_selection.ipynb \
 > Script for making the data input-ready to the model: data_processing.ipynb

 2. Data Split